wtsi-hgi/fs-reporting/README.md

     zcat foo.dat.gz | ./aggregate-mpistat.sh | ./map-to-pi.sh

 Note that this will not aggregate records by PI, it's strictly a mapping operation.
+It defines a third organisational tag, `pi`, in the aggregated output, where the organisation ID (third field) is the PI's Unix user ID (per the mapping definition).

-Final aggregation can be done using the `merge-aggregates.sh`
+Final aggregation/merging can be done using the `merge-aggregates.sh`
 script:

     ./merge-aggregates.sh lustre01.all lustre01.cram lustre01-pi.cram

+This will produce the output data that drives report generation.